top of page

 About POHER Scholars

 POHER is committed to supporting education locally and internationally.
-Since its inception, our program has supported 49 students across the African continent from Nigeria, Zambia, Cameroon, Malaysia, Kenya, Ethiopia, South Sudan/Egypt, Sierra Leone, Ghana, and Rwanda.
+Since its inception, our program has supported 60 students across the African continent from Nigeria, Zambia, Cameroon, Malaysia, Kenya, Ethiopia, South Sudan/Egypt, Sierra Leone, Ghana, Rwanda, Zimbabwe, Uganda and South Africa.

 Total Students Supported